Why I'm a Fan of Singapore Math Curriculum

 If you have particularly strong feelings in support of traditional arithmetic (time drills, emphasis on computation put over concepts, etc), then you likely will not enjoy the abstract and out-of-the-box approach Singapore takes to some solving strategies.

 The grade level designations on each book don’t always match up with the student’s actual grade level, either.
-It’s extremely common for a student to take a Singapore Math placement test and land in a level or two lower than expected.
+It’s not uncommon for a student to take a Singapore Math placement test and land in a level or two lower than expected.
 Don’t fret; this is not unusual, especially if you’re new to the Singapore method.
 (I sometimes use correction tape or stickers to cover up grade numbers on school books before we use them.)

 The full strength of the program really does lie in the Home Instructor’s Guides.
 So if you are looking for an independent program you can simply hand to your student, only popping in periodically to correct answers from a teacher’s key, Singapore will not be a good match.
 But if you’re willing to take advantage of the detailed Home Instructor’s Guides, and are open to approaching math thoughtfully, logically, and unconventionally, then Singapore Math is likely to be an ideal fit for you.